 Since velvet is quite thick, it can be nice to make facings in another type of fabric like cotton lawn for example or a pretty poplin.
 This will avoid bulkiness at the facings but will also add a little touch of whimsy.

 Another very aesthetic way to finish the inside of a velvet garment is the use of bias tape.
-You can bind the pieces or finish with hidden bias; this also allows for very pretty finishes.
+You can bind the pieces or finish with a hidden bias; this also allows for very pretty finishes.

 You are now ready to sew your velvet pieces 😊